ROKS Gang Gam-chan

 ROKS Gang Gam-chan (DDH-979) is a in the Republic of Korea Navy.
 She is named after Gang Gam-chan.

 Design

 The KDX-II is part of a much larger build up program aimed at turning the ROKN into a blue-water navy.
 It is said to be the first stealthy major combatant in the ROKN and was designed to significantly increase the ROKN's capabilities.

 Construction and career

 ROKS Gang Gam-chan was launched on 16 March 2006 by Daewoo Shipbuilding and commissioned on 1 October 2007.

 Gang Gam-chan participated in the anti-piracy operations off Somalia alongside European Union Naval Force (EU NAVFOR) on March 26, 2014.

 ROKS Gang Gam-chan has been sent on patrol duty to Gulf of Aden on 13 August 2019.
 She is in the Navy's anti-piracy Cheonghae Unit.

 On 22 April 2025, Gang Gam-chan arrived at the Port of Colombo, Sri Lanka on a replenishment visit.
 The vessel departed the island on 24 April.

+The ship departed the Jeju Naval Base on 30 January 2026 to participate in the International Fleet Review 2026 and Exercise MILAN 2026 hosted by the Indian Navy at Visakhapatnam.
+This is the second instance of a ROKS Navy ship participating in the MILAN exercise. was the first to participate in the exercise in 2022.